-Are you wondering if a WiFi booster can improve your home or RV’s WiFi signal?
+Are you wondering if an RV WiFi booster can improve your home or RV’s WiFi signal?
+We also have a separate guide on how to get Internet in your RV.

-We also talk about the differences between a WiFi Booster, WiFi Repeater, and WiFi Range Extender so you know which one to get.
+We also talk about the differences between an RV WiFi Booster, WiFi Repeater, and WiFi Range Extender so you know which one to get.

 Let’s dive in!